A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Introduction

 Closed-form solutions for DA are rarely available for general CTNDSs due to their nonlinear dynamics and non-Gaussian statistics, especially for sampling and estimating the latent dynamics.
 As a result, numerical methods such as the ensemble Kalman filter (EnKF) and particle filter have been developed for nonlinear or non-Gaussian systems \cite{evensen2009data, law2015data, anderson2001ensemble, delmoral1997nonlinear, liu1998sequential}, along with their smoother counterparts \cite{evensen2000ensemble, kitagawa1996monte}.
 These methods are widely used across various scientific disciplines and are essential for ensemble forecasting in operational systems \cite{molteni1996ecmwf, palmer2019ecmwf, toth1997ensemble}.
-However, simulating high-dimensional CTNDSs is computationally expensive, limiting the number of ensemble members or particles that can be used, which can introduce nontrivial bias and instability in the state estimates \cite{gottwald2013mechanism, harlim2010catastrophic, snyder2008obstacles}.
+However, simulating high-dimensional CTNDSs is computationally expensive, limiting the number of ensemble members or particles that can be used, which can introduce a nontrivial bias and instability in the state estimates (such as finite-time blowup of the solution) \cite{gottwald2013mechanism, harlim2010catastrophic}, with the number of samples needed to address these stability concerns increasing at an exponential rate \cite{snyder2008obstacles}.
 Techniques like noise inflation, localization, and resampling help address these issues, but they are often empirical and lack natural integration into the state estimation framework \cite{anderson2001ensemble, chen2020predicting, hol2006resampling, greybush2011balance}.
-Thus, closed-form analytic methods are preferred to improve computational efficiency and capture non-Gaussian features more accurately.
+Furthermore, as inherently approximate in nature, the careful study of the accuracy of these pro tem approaches is warranted.
+Thus, closed-form analytic methods are preferred for enhancing not only the computational efficiency and numerical behavior of probabilistic state estimation, but also in promoting the accurate capture of the salient non-Gaussian features of the dynamics, e.g., intermittent extreme events, and also in facilitating the theoretical study of the model error, as well as the uncertainty in the estimated state.